Ekimoth/react-global-piece/README.md

 };
 ```

-Since the state it represents is going to be global for the entire tree wrapped by the `PiecefulProvider` component, the returned hook can be called from anywhere inside that tree.
+Since the state it represents is going to be global for the entire tree wrapped by `PiecefulProvider`, the returned hook can be called from anywhere inside that tree.
 It returns an array of three elements as shown below:

 ```javascript
 import useUserData from 'your-path-to-the/useUserData';